Messiah (software)

 Messiah (also known as messiah:studio) is a 3D animation and rendering application developed by pmG Worldwide.
 It runs on the Win32 and Win64 platforms.
 It is marketed to run on Mac OS X and Linux via Wine.
 Messiah's fourth version, messiah:studio was released April 2009 and version 5.5b as messiah:animate was released November 2006. messiahStudio6 was released in April 2013.
 Messiah seems no longer maintained since 2013 (abandoned).

 Early history and releases

 Messiah was developed as a commercial plugin for Lightwave 5.5 to 7.5, by principal programmers Fori Owurowa, Dan Milling and Lyle Milton.
 In 2000, pmG released messiah:animate; a stand-alone application that provided animators with an advanced rigging and animation toolset geared towards the animation of complex organic characters and shapes.
-This new package offered an Animation Host Connection which allowed users to transfer animation data into a variety of packages including Cinema4D, Lightwave, 3D Studio Max, Softimage 3D and Maya.
+This new package offered an Animation Host Connection which allowed users to transfer animation data into a variety of packages including Cinema4D, Lightwave, 3D Studio Max, Softimage 3D and Alias Maya.

 In 2001, pmG announced messiah:studio, a stand-alone package comprising messiah:animate and messiah:render, boasting numerous animation enhancements coupled with an all new render engine.
 Previously, messiah:studio stored license information on a HASP hardware dongle, but now stores license information on a USB stick.